 In November 2016, the GASB issued Statement No. 83, Certain Asset Retirement Obligations.
 This statement will enhance comparability of financial statements among governments by establishing uniform criteria for governments to recognize and measure certain ARO's, including obligations that may not have been previously reported.
 The requirements of this statement are effective for financial statements for periods beginning after June 15, 2019.
-The Agency is evaluating the impact, if any, upon its financial position, results of operations or cash flows upon adoption.
+The Agency has determined that GASB No. 83 is not applicable in this report.

 In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
 This statement will enhance consistency and comparability by establishing specific criteria for identifying activities that should be reported as fiduciary activities and clarifying whether and how business-type activities should report their fiduciary activities.
 The requirements of this statement are effective for financial statements for periods beginning after December 15, 2019.
-The Agency is evaluating the impact, if any, upon its financial position, results of operations or cash flows upon adoption.
+The Agency is evaluating the impact, if any, upon its financial position, results of operations, or cash flows upon adoption.

 In June 2017, the GASB issued Statement No. 87, Leases.
 This statement will increase the usefulness of governments' financial statements by requiring reporting of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 The requirements of this statement are effective for financial statements for periods beginning after June 15, 2021.
-The Agency is evaluating the impact, if any, upon its financial position, results of operations or cash flows upon adoption.
+The Agency is evaluating the impact, if any, upon its financial position, results of operations, or cash flows upon adoption.

-In March 2018, the GASB issued Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
+In April 2018, the GASB issued Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
 This statement will improve the information that is disclosed in notes of governmental financial statements related to debt, including direct borrowings and direct placements.
 It also clarifies which liabilities governments should include when disclosing information related to debt.
 The requirements of this statement are effective for reporting periods beginning after June 15, 2019.
-The Agency is evaluating the impact, if any, upon its financial position, results of operations or cash flows upon adoption.
+The Agency has determined that GASB No. 88 is not applicable in this report.

 PANAMA CITY COMMUNITY REDEVELOPMENT AGENCY

 NOTES TO FINANCIAL STATEMENTS

-SEPTEMBER 30, 2019
+SEPTEMBER 30, 2020

 In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 This statement will enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and will simplify accounting for interest cost incurred before the end of a construction period.
 The requirements of this statement are effective for reporting periods beginning after December 15, 2020.
-The Agency is evaluating the impact, if any, upon its financial position, results of operations or cash flows upon adoption.
+The Agency is evaluating the impact, if any, upon its financial position, results of operations, or cash flows upon adoption.

-In August 2018, the GASB issued Statement No. 90, Majority Equity Interests.
+In August 2018, the GASB issued Statement No. 90, Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61.
 This statement will enhance the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and improve the relevance of financial statement information for certain component units.
 The requirements of this statement are effective for reporting periods beginning after December 15, 2019.
-The Agency is evaluating the impact, if any, upon its financial position, results of operations or cash flows upon adoption.
+The Agency is evaluating the impact, if any, upon its financial position, results of operations, or cash flows upon adoption.